wanjarus/quick-autosave/README.md

 ## Advanced Options

-Function execute before to send ajax request.
-This function can be use as validation.
+If you want to catch data return by autosave before send ajax request, you can set `before` function.
+It can be usefull for validation.
 ```js
 $(".exemple").autosave({
   before : function (parameter) {